 Table 2 shows the ranges of salary for some of the types of work reported in What Do Graduates Do?
 Protective service officers (e.g. armed forces officers) had a higher average salary than all of the other types of work (including those not in the table), this has not changed throughout the recession since they overtook health professionals as the highest average earners in 2007.
 The lower end of salary ranges, reported in the DLHE survey, are earned in administrative and clerical occupations.
-Many graduates begin their careers working in these occupation relatively quickly, often within months.8 Currently the salaries earned by graduates in general administrative jobs range between £13,600 and £17,575.
+Many graduates begin their careers working in these occupations but do gradually move toward a higher level occupation relatively quickly, often within months.
+Currently the salaries earned by graduates in general administrative jobs range between £13,600 and £17,575.